-You can buy elastic thread gathered fabric by the inch at a fabric store or you can make your own in the fabric of your choice.
-The following directions will create a sundress or nightgown which will fit adult sizes small to large.
+You can buy elastic thread gathered fabric by the inch at a fabric store or you can make your own with the fabric of your choice.
+The following directions will create a sundress or nightgown that will fit adult sizes small to large.

 Continue to 2 of 7 below.

-- Fabric — 60" wide lightweight fabric, and light to medium weight knits lend them self to gathering with elastic thread.
+- Fabric: 60-inch wide lightweight fabric and light- to medium-weight knits lend themselves to gathering with elastic thread.
 A heavy or stiff fabric will not give you good results.
-A sundress that will fit small to large requires 1/4 to 1 yard of fabric for the length of the dress.
+A sundress that will fit small to large requires one-quarter to one yard of fabric for the length of the dress.
 (If a larger dress is desired, you will need to "gather" the length of the fabric rather than the width.
 Purchase at least one and a half times the fabric of the widest body measurement.)
 Purchase extra fabric if straps are desired.

-- Threads — You will need thread which matches the fabric and a spool of elastic thread.
-Purchase new elastic thread, not elastic thread that has been in a sewing box for ages.
-Elastic does age and will lose its elasticity over time.
+- Threads: You will need thread that matches the fabric and a spool of elastic thread.
+Purchase new elastic thread, not elastic thread that has been in a sewing box for years.
+Elastic ages and loses its elasticity over time.

-- A sewing machine and two bobbins (one for regular sewing thread and one or more for the elastic thread).
+- Sewing machine and two bobbins: You'll need one for regular sewing thread and one more for the elastic thread.

 02 of 07